WELCOME HOME

 Brighter Days Central Florida, our community initiative to prevent and end homelessness among older teens and young adults, means connecting people ages 16-24 both to housing and the opportunities they need to change the trajectory of their lives.
 Help can include rental assistance, host homes, diversion support, navigation guides, case workers, and connection to health care, job training and educational programs.
 To learn more or get involved, click here.

-Supreme Court ruling compounds tragedy of homelessness
+Supreme Court ruling allows arrests of people without shelter

 Make an impact!